mwhsu/shoutout-24c1d/content/pages/index.md

           Relax, while we recruit micro-influencers and manage your campaign start to finish
         content: >
-          Using our internal micro-influencer network and our partners, we will quickly recruit influencers interested in participating in your campaign.
-We handle all recruitment, post validation, and payments.
-If you need help with product fulfillment, we can also assist.
+          Using our internal micro-influencer network and our partner networks, we quickly recruit influencers interested in participating in your campaign.
+We handle all recruitment, product fulfillment, post validation, and payments.
         align: left
         image: images/feature.svg
         image_alt: Feature 2 placeholder image